morloc-project/morloc/README.md

 See [the manual](https://morloc-project.github.io/docs) for more information.

+If you want to get straight to playing with code, go through the steps in the installation section and then go to the project in `demo/01_sequence_analysis`.

 ## Status

 This project is under active development with no stability guarantees until the